CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ## Deploying Kafka

 Apache Kafka is a distributed, partitioned, replicated commit log service that provides messaging system functionality for producers and consumers of messages.
-Kafka's role in the Audit Management Service is that it receives events from client-side applications (producers) as topic messages.
+Kafka's role in the Audit Management Service is that it receives tenant events from client-side applications (producers) as messages.
 On the server-side the Kafka-Vertica Scheduler (consumer) reads event messages from per application per tenant Kafka topics and streams the events into Vertica.

 ### Enterprise Deployment